London Irish Amateur: History

 London Irish and London Irish Amateur jointly share the new Hazelwood rugby complex.
 Since 2012, links between London Irish and London Irish Amateur have been upgraded with the two becoming part of a joint venture in which London Irish Amateur players play for London Irish in the A League.
 In return, members of London Irish's Academy are entitled to play for London Irish Amateur.

 The first team's official name was changed to London Irish Wild Geese after the Rugby Football Union's governance committee gave consent for the change of name.
 In 2011, they were promoted from London 1 into National League 3 London & SE.
 In 2012, they were moved into National League 3 South West,.
 In 2013, they were promoted into National League 2 South.

+London Irish Amateur is a separate legal entity to London Irish Rugby Football Club and was not part of its administration.

 London Irish Amateur receives a grant from the Irish Government's Emigrant Support Programme to support Mini Rugby.